temitayocharles/stack-to-k8s/docs/README.md

 # Documentation Hub 📚

-Mission control for every lab, reference, and troubleshooting flow in this repo.
-Start with **[KUBERNETES-LABS.md](KUBERNETES-LABS.md)** to see the full twelve-lab storyline.
+Mission control for every lab, reference, and troubleshooting playbook.
+Fast to scan, easy to act on.

+Start with **[KUBERNETES-LABS.md](KUBERNETES-LABS.md)** to see the twelve-lab storyline.

 ## Navigation 🧭